HSSBoston/raspi-python/README.md

 ## Crafting and Programming Raspberry Pi Gadgets with Python

-I started using Raspberry Pi in December 2020.
+I started using Raspberry Pi in October 2020.
 I have been using Python to make Raspi apps.
 See:

 - [Playground folder](playground/): for the code I used to do basic things, learn about something new about Python programming or try out new sensors/parts.
 - [Projects folder](projects/): for my preliminary or on-going projects.